aaronpk/secevent-pushpull/draft-tulshibagwale-saag-pushpull-delivery.md

 Each Transceiver that supports this specification MUST support a "Pushpull" endpoint.
 This endpoint MUST be capable of serving HTTP {{RFC9110}} requests.
 This endpoint MUST be TLS {{RFC8446}} enabled and MUST reject any communication not using TLS.
 The Pushpull endpoint MUST support the HTTP method `POST` and reject all other HTTP methods.

 # Communication Object {#communication-object}
-A Communication Object is a JSON object {{RFC8259}}, and is a unit of communication used in this specification used both in requests and responses.
-When used in a request, the Initiator MAY have additional fields defined the later sections below.
+A Communication Object is a JSON object {{RFC8259}}, and is a unit of communication defined in this specification for use in both requests and responses.
+When used in a request, the Initiator MAY include additional fields defined in the later sections below.
 The common fields of this object are:

 sets
 : OPTIONAL.
 A JSON object containing key-value pairs in which the key of a field is a string that contains the `jti` value of the SET that is specified in the value of the field.
 This field MAY be omitted to indicate that no SETs are being delivered by the initiator in this communication.